 fossil clone http://ryan.gulix.cl/fossil.cgi/cxxomfort cxxomfort.fossil

-In order to stay updated all that is necessary is to clean your local copy's working directory, then issue fossil's own command to update:
+In order to stay updated -if you cloned the repo - all that is necessary is to clean your local copy's working directory, then issue fossil's own command to update:

 fossil clean fossil update